 Some degree courses provide a year in industry, which can help you to build contacts.
 However, if your programme doesn't offer this opportunity you'll have to seek experience of your own.

 Civil engineering work experience and internships help you to stand out from the crowd.
 Nothing will give you a better idea of what your career could look like than meeting and working alongside people already doing it.

 Summer placements are offered by a range of organisations, such as Laing O’Rourke, Network Rail, Babcock and Transport for London.

 You might not be assigned the most exciting tasks, but you'll meet the people doing fast-paced jobs and be able to observe what they do.

 If you're interested in a particular company but can't find any advertised work experience vacancies then make a speculative application to ask about their opportunities.

 Gaining a postgraduate qualification is essential if you're aiming for chartered status and the majority of civil engineers study at Masters level.

 It's possible to combine undergraduate and postgraduate study by undertaking an MEng, which typically lasts four years.
-Alternatively you'll need to study a BEng then progress onto a relevant Masters degree.
+Alternatively, you'll need to study a BEng and then progress onto a relevant Masters degree.

 To find out what to consider when choosing a postgraduate course, see which Masters degree is right for me?